DrewRevelate/NHBEA-VSC/nhbea/docs/FIRECMS_CONTENT_MANAGEMENT_GUIDE.md

 2. Ensure order 1 = most recent
 3. No duplicate order numbers
 4. Sequential numbering (1, 2, 3...)

+### Content Validation Warnings (Development Mode)
+**Symptoms**: Console warnings about content validation
+**Cause**: Content doesn't meet quality standards but is still functional
+**Examples**:
+- "Mission content seems too short for effective communication"
+- "Image URL appears to be invalid or inaccessible"

+**Solution**:
+1. **For short content**: Expand content to be more descriptive (50+ characters recommended)
+2. **For invalid images**: Check image URL accessibility, use Firebase Storage for hosting
+3. **For missing fields**: Add optional fields like imageURL for better user experience

+**Note**: These are warnings, not errors - the site will still work with fallback content

+### Content Not Updating on Website
+**Symptoms**: Changed content in FireCMS but website still shows old content
+**Cause**: Caching or validation issues
+**Solution**:
+1. Wait 1-2 minutes for changes to propagate
+2. Hard refresh browser (Ctrl+F5 or Cmd+Shift+R)
+3. Check browser console for validation errors
+4. Verify all required fields are properly filled
+5. Clear browser cache if issue persists

 ## 🔐 Content Security & Backup